KastnerRG/Read_the_docs/docs/devcloud.rst

 	h.template parallel_for<a_init>(range(M, N), [=](auto index) {

 Change the other kernels in a similar manner.
 Repeat the steps to generate a new report.
-Do not forget to remove the old files before generating a new report:
+Do not forget to remove the old files before generating a new report.

-.. code-block :: python

-	$ rm -rf matrix_mul_dpcpp.prj/ matrix_mul_dpcpp.o matrix_mul_dpcpp.a
-	$ dpcpp -fintelfpga matrix_mul_dpcpp.cpp -c -o matrix_mul_dpcpp.o
-	$ dpcpp -fintelfpga matrix_mul_dpcpp.o -fsycl-link -Xshardware

 This will make your report more readable:

 .. image :: image/readable-gemm-resources.png